-These three buildings are on a line with each other that runs about 200 yards (Emmanuel Parish Church is at 16 Washington St. The Library (Allegany Academy) is at 31 Washington St. and the old rectory is at 29 Prospect Sq.).
+Allegany Academy, the rectory, and the church are on a line with each other that runs about 200 yards.
 They are connected by a tunnel that once was part of the defenses of Fort Cumberland.
-In the 1850s a steam line ran through this tunnel from the furnace under the church to the Academy and beyond to the Rectory.
+In the 1850s, a steam line ran through this tunnel from the furnace under the church to the Academy and beyond to the rectory.
 It was a natural part of the sexton’s job to pass between these buildings day and night.

-Escaping slaves who had reached the Shanty Town section of Cumberland were instructed to hide out there and await a signal for their next move.
-According to the oral history tradition, it was the sexton’s job to send them a message by ringing the church bell in a special coded way, and then bring them up the hill by the old fort’s earthwork, through an iron gate that led them through a passage to safety under the church.
+According to oral history, escaping slaves who had reached the Shanty Town section of Cumberland were instructed to hide out there and await a signal for their next move.
+It was the sexton’s job to send them a message by ringing the church bell in a special coded way, and then bring them up the hill by the old fort’s earthwork, through an iron gate that led them through a passage to safety under the church.

 Oral history then tells us that they would rest a day beneath the church, receiving food and aid from Rev. Buel and other abolitionists and conspirators.
 When night fell again, they would go down the tunnel that led them through the basement of the Academy and into the basement of the rectory.
 Then they would go out the rectory cellar door, which in those days was in an unpopulated part of town, and meet up with the transportation that would take them across the Mason-Dixon Line, just 4 miles away, or up another route that would lead them to freedom.
 In this story, the tunnels under Emmanuel Parish Church were the last Underground Railway stop in slave territory for many.